1. Make Your Trade Show Booth Inviting

 5. Size Matters

 It’s important that your booth not be much smaller than those of your competitors.
 But size is certainly not the only thing that matters.
 In fact, a large vacuous booth that is not interesting or does not make the kind of statement you are trying to use to attract and retain customers will backfire.
 Evaluate your options and costs.
 Learn as much as you can about your competitors.
 Study the developing Exhibitor List.
 Ask for it if it isn’t posted on the website.
 Decide what size you can afford and then consult experts in designing and building booths that make an interesting, meaningful statement.
+If you are looking for more space you may be interested in looking for a 24′ steel storage containers for sale and use that as your booth.

 6. Be Timely with All Your Materials